 10. Your Reports Are Showing “Unassigned”

-If you notice sessions or conversions being attributed to “Unassigned” or “Direct” despite using UTM links, it may indicate broken tagging.
-This typically stems from incorrect UTM formatting, missing source parameters, or misalignment between campaign naming and GA4’s stricter default channel rules.
+If many sessions or conversions show up as ‘Unassigned’ or ‘Direct’ even though you’re using UTM links, something is likely wrong.
+This usually happens because UTMs are set up incorrectly, important details are missing, or they don’t follow GA4’s channel rules.
 This kind of misclassification not only damages campaign-level insight but also affects how credit is distributed across channels.

 GA4 Audit vs GTM Audit: Which One Do You Need?